Functions that Return Functions

 NOTE

-The operators +, -, *, /, <, >, ==, != are now pre-defined as native curried functions in the environment.
-Calling [["+", 2], 3] should return 5.
+The operators +, -, *, /, <, >, ==, != are now pre-defined in the environment as native curried functions, each one stored as its name.
+So [["+", 2], 3] means look up the function named "+", apply to it 2, then to 3 exactly like calling add.

 Write the call rule to handle both kinds of functions.